Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/WaterSystem-Overview.md

 Although water surfaces can receive [Ray-Traced Reflections](Ray-Traced-Reflections.md), they cannot contribute to them.
 This means if you hold up a mirror to a water surface, the water does not reflect in the mirror, for example.

 #### Reflection and refraction
+HDRP treats Water surfaces as refractive transparent objects.
+This means water has the same behavior and limitations as refractive transparent GameObjects in the Default render queue.
+This has the following results:
-Water surfaces do not affect transparent refractive objects.
+- Water surfaces don't appear correctly behind another refractive transparent object.
+- If you enable **Transparent Depth Prepass** on a transparent GameObject, then any water surface behind the transparent GameObject disappears.
-Also, although [Screen Space Reflection](Override-Screen-Space-Reflection.md) is compatible with water surfaces, it does not fall back to [Reflection Probes](Reflection-in-HDRP.md) underwater.
+- [Screen Space Reflection](Override-Screen-Space-Reflection.md) does not fall back to [Reflection Probes](Reflection-in-HDRP.md) underwater.

 #### Decals
 HDRP provides limited decal support for water surfaces.
 Global opacity controls the strength of the decal influence.
 Also, certain [Decal Shader](Decal-Shader.md) Surface Options do not work with water surfaces: